Sm4o/DevOps-Course-Starter/README.md

 heroku config:set `cat .env | grep DATABASE_NAME`
 ```

-## OAuth App setup
+## OAuth App setup (First time only)

 We're using GitHub as OAuth provider.
-For that create a new OAuth app:

-1.
+Follow the [documentation](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) to create your OAuth app.

+* For the homepage URL field enter the address for accessing the website locally.
+* For the callback add a particular path to this URL for example /login/ callback.

+> You will need both a `client-id` and `client-secret` for your .env file.
+The client-secret once generated will only be shown once, so take a note of it to avoid needing to regenerate one later.